craigsned/dwlogtomail/README.md

 Check if the Direwolf CBEACON text file exists and if it is older than 'n' minutes delete it - prevent CBEACON from sending continuously once triggered.

+Deal with instances where latitude is greater than 90 or less than -90 (otherwise this throws an error)

 Deal with log entries with no location data by inserting receiver location (QTH) into lat and log fields in the Pandas array

 Calculate the distance from receiver station (QTH) to source station and insert into new column in Pandas array